PESTILLILAB/PESTILLILAB.github.io/content/team/_index.md

   title: Inclusivity
   partial: t-image_text
   subtitle: |
-    Inclusion means open to and safe for all
+    Inclusion means being open to and safe for all.
   content: |
     We are committed to making educational and computational resources available to everyone interested in neuroscience, including communities that would otherwise not have access to these resources.
 Using data, analyses, and tutorials available on brainlife.io, we can teach neuroscience at institutions that do not have a neuroscience program.
 For instance, our brainlife.io has been used in smaller U.S. Colleges, Africa, and Latin America to teach Neuroscience and neuroimaging to under-resourced communities.
   image: "img/inclusivity.svg"